CONNECTICUT'S LOCAL ARTISTS GIVE YOU IDEAS TO CELEBRATE NEW YEAR'S SAFELY - BOCETO MEDIA

 Lashell Gibbs

-Now, she is opening her path through the movie industry in Atlanta, Georgia, where she worked as a costume designer for Black Panther 2 movie.
+Currently, she’s charting a new course in the film industry in Atlanta, Georgia, where she worked as a costume designer for Black Panther 2.

 Lashell at the Winterfair Hartford

-Her adventurous mentality has taken her to faraway places such as Peru, where she helped build homes for families in need.
+Her adventurous spirit has taken her to places like Peru, where she volunteered to help build homes for families in need.

-"Yes, it's called an Ultimate Workout, and I did two programs with them.
-We built houses and had professionals assisting us.
-I felt like I was a part of a family; I never felt excluded.
-Peruvians openness, friendship, kindness, and generosity were great.
-They even cooked for us."
+“It was called the Ultimate Workout, and I participated in two programs.
+We built houses with the help of professionals, and I felt like I was part of a family.
+The warmth and generosity of the Peruvians were incredible—they even cooked for us.”

 Vice Nu Royal - Artist